 4. Never forget “nishmat chaiyim.”
 The essence of liveS.
 God breathed into the first man liveS, it’s plural.
 From the start, God made provision of death.
 God knew humans would die, one way or another.
 Be it by old age, natural causes, accident, disease, war, murder or even paying the penalty, via capital punishment, for an illicit act.
 That foresight is a part of God’s mercy for humankind.

 ALL people will participate in a resurrection, a NEW LIFE.
 That’s the essence of liveS.
 No matter what the CAUSE of death, even capital punishment, ALL will be raised from the dead, to learn a better way of life, God’s way.
 That’s part of His plan for humankind.

 When we grasp these four principles, we can see the wisdom in God’s point of view and accept certain practices that, at first glance, appear cruel.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, What is Death?
+Please use the Social Network links just below to share this information from The Explanation, What is Death?
 Rest In Peace or Dust.
 Which & Why?